Importing A Car Into Ireland, Everything You Need To Know

 - Is there finance outstanding on the car?
 If you buy the car and there is finance outstanding, then the debt becomes your debt!

 - Has the car been clocked?
 This is where the mileage has been deliberately tampered with to give a better reading.
-This is something you need to check before you buy but if you are importing from another country this might not be possible until the vehicle arrives.
+This is something you need to check before you buy, but if you are importing from another country, this might not be possible until the vehicle arrives.

-- Get a better understanding of what the VRT will be by going to www.vrt.ie to find out how much you will be expected to pay for the vehicle.
-It is important to do the VRT check before committing to any sale as it might make you change your mind about importing if any perceived purchase price savings could be negated by the additional tax you have to pay.
+Get a better understanding of what the VRT will be by going to www.vrt.ie to find out how much you will be expected to pay for the vehicle.
+It is important to do the VRT check before committing to any sale, as it might make you change your mind about importing if any perceived purchase price savings could be negated by the additional tax you have to pay.

 If you have purchased, or plan to purchase, a foreign registered car you should be aware that legally you have 30 days to re-register the car in Ireland.
-This is also important from an insurance perspective as many insurers require that re-registration is completed within 30 days of the vehicle importation or they will not continue cover on the vehicle.
+This is also important from an insurance perspective, as many insurers require that re-registration is completed within 30 days of the vehicle importation or they will not continue the cover on the vehicle.

 Insurance for Imported CarsMost importantly, and this may sound silly to have to say, but you need to tell your insurer if the car is imported.
 Some imported cars like Japanese imports usually require specific parts when being repaired following an accident.
 Many of these may not be standard production line parts or may have only been mass produced/distributed in certain parts of the world so insurers rate these vehicles differently or may prefer not to insure them to begin with.

 If you know of something which you believe may impact the insurer’s decision to provide a policy to you then you need to advise them at time of purchase.
 Failure to inform your insurer that your vehicle is imported could negate your cover.
 If you are in any doubt, or think there is something that may impact a current/new policy, then talk to your broker/insurer when getting your quote.
 Falling back on "you weren't sure so didn't say" won’t prevent an insurer from not paying out on a claim due to non disclosure.